samadeep/algos/notes/DP/Digit_DP.md

 ## Questions :

 ###  Question 1 : 2769.
-Count of Integers
+Count of Integers : Leetcode

 - https://leetcode.com/problems/count-of-integers/description/

-## Explanation
+#### Explanation

-The variables tight1 and tight2 are used to keep track of whether the chosen digits so far are the lowest possible (in num1) and highest possible (in num2), respectively.
+The variables **tight1 and tight2** are used to keep track of whether the chosen digits so far are the **lowest possible (in num1) and highest possible (in num2), respectively.**

-If tight1 is true, means all digits chosen so far are lowest possible value according to num1.
+If **tight1 is true**, means all digits chosen so far are lowest possible value according to num1.
 So, we cannot choose a digit less than the digit at the current index, as it would make the number smaller than num1.
 Hence, we still choose the lowest digit allowed, tight1 remains true; otherwise, it becomes false, indicating that the lowest digit can be 0 in further places.

-Similarly,If tight2 is true, it means that all the digits chosen so far are at their highest possible value according to num2.
+Similarly,If **tight2 is true**, it means that all the digits chosen so far are at their highest possible value according to num2.
 Therefore, we cannot choose a digit higher than the digit at the current index, as it would make the number larger than num2.

-Time complexity:
-O(Number_Of_Digits * Sum)
-i.e. O(logN * Sum)
+**Time complexity:** : $$O( N(digits) * Sum) i.e. O(logN * Sum)$$

+#### Code :

 ```cpp